-Board Program
+Meal Plan and Board Program

-The meal program is administered by Sodexo Campus Services.
-Residents can select from four meal plans.
-All residents living in Hale Kanilehua, Hale Kauanoe, Hale Kehau, and Hale 'Alahonua are required to be on a meal plan.
-Residents of Hale Ikena may purchase a meal plan at the same rates.
-For more information and rates, go to the Sodexo website at https://uhh.sodexomyway.com/my-meal-plan
+The food service and meal plan program is administered by Sodexo Dining Services.
+There are four meal plan options from which students may choose.
+All residents living in Hale Kanilehua, Hale Kauanoe, Hale Kehau, and Hale 'Alahonua residence hall buildings are required to select one of the meal plan options.
+Unlike the aforementioned residence hall buildings, selecting a meal plan is optional for residents of Hale 'Ikena.
+For more information and meal plan and board rates, visit the Sodexo website at https://uhh.sodexomyway.com/my-meal-plan